 I have always wanted to go out of India for my honeymoon and the sapphire-blue waters & powder-white beaches of Mauritius seemed perfect from all the things I have heard and read about it.
-Naturally I was so excited about this trip as it marked many firsts for my husband and I as a couple.
+Naturally, I was so excited about this trip as it marked many firsts for my husband and me as a couple.

 ‘Mauritius was made first and then heaven, heaven being copied after Mauritius’.Mark Twain